Canella Non-Vintage, Nicoletta Canella Prosecco Di Conegliano

 Natalie's Score: 88/100

 Community Score: 4.4/5 Community Reviews: 3

 Add to my...
 Cellar Favourites Shopping List Wish List Wine Lists

 Agent: Woodman Wines & Spirits

 Fantastic value for this toasty bubbly.
 Notes of green apples, white peach and wild field flowers.
 Lovely on its own as an aperitif or drink it with many dishes, from seafood and glazed ham.
-Food matches: almonds, hazelnuts, melon balls, smoked fish or ham.
-Reviewed by March 14, 2009 Natalie MacLean
+Prosecco Di Conegliano food pairings: almonds, hazelnuts, melon balls, smoked fish or ham.
+This Prosecco Di Conegliano was reviewed by March 14, 2009 Natalie MacLean

 Opinions about wine differ greatly as the experience is subjective.
 You may find it helpful to compare this critical evaluation of the wine with mine as well as your own: